Marlain Angelides: Eurovision

-Angelides has taken part in a number of Cypriot pre-selections to Eurovision Song Contest, namely in 1998, 1999, 2008, and 2009 and was successful in winning and representing Cyprus in 1999.
+Angelides has taken part in a number of Cypriot pre-selections to the Eurovision Song Contest, namely in 1998, 1999, 2008, and 2009 and was successful in winning and representing Cyprus in 1999.

-In her first attempt in 1998, when she came second with the song "Fterougisma", which was performed by Marlain and Alex Panayi.
+In her first attempt in 1998, she came second with the song "Fterougisma", which was performed by Marlain and Alex Panayi.

 In 1999, she was more successful with her song "Tha 'Ne Erotas" winning the Cypriot pre-selection event and represented Cyprus in the Eurovision Song Contest 1999.

 In 2008, Angelides participated in the Cypriot pre-selection for the third time, this time with the song "Rejection (Set Me Free)", which placed third in the pre-selection.

-Her last participation in the Cypriot pre-selection for the Eurovision was in 2009, when her hard rock titled "Mr Do Right One Night Stand" performed by Marlain and The Diesel Sisters placed seventh.
+Her last participation in the Cypriot pre-selection for the Eurovision was in 2009 when her hard rock titled "Mr Do Right One Night Stand" performed by Marlain and The Diesel Sisters placed seventh.

 In Hi-5

-In 2003, she took part in the Greek television contest Pop Stars, winning one of the five spots in a teen girls group that was to be formed on the basis of the show's outcome.
+In 2003, she took part in the Greek television contest Pop Stars, winning one of the five spots in a teen girl's group that was to be formed on the basis of the show's outcome.
 The group was named Hi-5 and released a self-titled album in 2003 that went gold in Greece.
 The band has had hit songs such as "Xero Ti Zitao", "To Tyhero Asteri", and "Yennithika Xana".
 Hi-5 released three studio albums, the self-titled Hi-5 and Mia Nichta San ki Afti both in 2003 and Makria Apo Afti ti Gi in 2004.
 The group parted quietly off-screen in 2005 on good terms after two years together to pursue solo careers.